 In response to the virus, we continually receive guidance from South Carolina Medicaid and the South Carolina Department of Social Services (SCDSS) about service delivery.
 We have been allowed more flexibility in meeting children and families’ needs during the COVID-19 pandemic.
 The primary flexibility given during this time has been telehealth, or virtual meetings and trainings.

-In all SCYAP programs, our staff reinforce health education around limiting the spread of COVID-19.
+In all SCYAP programs, our staff reinforces health education around limiting the spread of COVID-19.
 Our goal is to ensure that families and youth know the latest information from the CDC and SCDHEC.
-General recommendations set forth in the most recent guidance from CDC and SCDHEC (as of July 2020) include:
+General recommendations set forth in the most recent guidance from CDC and SCDHEC (as of January 2021) include: